Concavity and Convexity of Order Statistics in Sample Size: Auction Application

 Straightforward algebra verifies that this expression is negative at $n=3$, increasing in $n$ and limits to $0$, so that $J\le 0$ for all $n$.
 Thus, as long as $F(r)\le 1-\frac{2}{n}$, we have that $J$ is negative.
 Finally, note that the signs of the integrand (negative, zero and then positive) imply that for $r\le t \le 1,$

 under the same conditions as those above.
 This implies by \Cref{lem:measure}(b) that $I_{n+1}-2I_n+I_{n-1}$ is negative for any MHR $F$, where $F(r)\le 1-\frac{2}{n}$.

 \end{proof}

-Concavity of the auctioneer's objective may be desirable in the auction setting as it allows an auctioneer to safely attract bidders sequentially.
+Concavity of the auctioneer's objective may be desirable for modeling auctions as it allows an auctioneer to safely attract bidders sequentially.
 That is, the net benefit of attracting some bidder never depends on the ability to attract further bidders, or equivalently, the auctioneer never regrets attracting a bidder because they were not able to attract further bidders.